 If you find a good maid, she will form an invaluable part of the family, even if they usually don't speak English.
 Most are great with kids, willing to help in the kitchen and follow your instructions.
 And they'll be in to receive the gas man (usually delivered in cylinders, though natural gas network currently being installed), the plumber, the electrician, or the grocery delivery.
-(Continente, a Portuguese chain of hypermarkets, has started doing online orders, and most others will deliver to your door what you've put in the trolley yourself.)
+(Continente, a Portuguese chain of hypermarkets, offers online orders, and most others will deliver to your door what you've put in the trolley yourself.)

 Raw ingredients here are excellent: fruit and veg, fresh fish, aisles full of olive oil and cheese.
 Organic and ready-prepared items are still in their infancy, but imported items (chocolates, dairy produce, Marmite, etc) are fairly easy to find (try the GB Store for elusive items).
 Traditional farmers' markets are held weekly in most towns and sell produce and flowers, and sometimes also an eclectic mix of cheap clothing made locally for international lables (particularly good for kids' stuff), pirated DVDs, and live chickens and rabbits.